 - Traditional slate roofs are topped with decorative terracotta ridge tiles, and pointy finials supersede Georgian hidden parapet roofs.

 - Exposed brick or stone walls eclipse white fully stuccoed frontages, and façades feature contrasting colours of brickwork, with string course bands and arches of mainly red or yellow brick.

 - Large polygonal ‘splayed’ bay windows appear, initially single storey, with two storey common from the 1870s.
 Sash windows now just have one or two larger panes, while window and door surrounds become more ornamental, and manufactured stone lintels and sills start to replace brick arches and sills.

 - Townhouses with semi-basements were still common by 1870, with imposing flights of steps up to the front door, but full basements had largely disappeared, superseded by deeper layouts, with long corridor layouts.

 - Rear additions sprout another floor or two, occupied by bedrooms.

 - Outdoor WCs or privies were a feature in most mainstream housing, with internal bathrooms in some more expensive properties.

-Late Victorian and Edwardian
+Late Victorian style

 - From the 1890s, Queen Anne revival was a major influence on mass suburban house design, featuring red brick with white stone dressings, or white painted joinery.